smash-edin/twixplorer/dashboard/README.md

 pip install -r requirements.txt
 ```

-4) Launch React app:
+5) Launch React app:
 ```
-cd ..       # you should be at the root of the dashboard folder once again yarn start
+cd ..       # you should be at the root of the dashboard folder yarn start
 ```

-5) Launch Flask back-end in a new terminal:
+6) Launch Flask back-end in a new terminal:
 ```
 cd dashboard
 yarn start-api
 ```

-6) Access the app from http://localhost:3000/ in your browser
+7) Access the app from http://localhost:3000/ in your browser

+**Optional**: You can decide to run the Flask API and React front-end on separate machines.
+If so, you need to go to the
+following files and make the appropriate modifications where flagged:
+- dashboard/config/allowedOrigins.js
+- dashboard/src/api/axios.js